Louis-de-Lavenne-de-Choulot/LORM/README.md

 1. Open the NuGet Package Manager in Visual Studio Community

-2. Add as source in the options the path to the LORM folder
+2. Add as source in the options the path to the LORM folder (unzip release and point to it)

 3. Select the LORM package and install it